openforis/sepal-doc/docs/source/team/style_guide.rst

 Units
 ^^^^^

-Use the International System of Units.
+Use the `International System of Units <https://www.bipm.org/documents/20126/41483022/SI-Brochure-9-EN.pdf/2d2b50bf-f2b4-9661-f402-5f9d66e4b507>`__.
 Do not use punctuation or letter spacing; however, always insert a space between the unit and the number.
 If using symbols, introduce at first use in parentheses.

    **Example**